 “It is finished”, the words that brought to completion the mission of Jesus Christ on this earth.
 He was minutes away from dying, and the pain and agony he felt must have been unimaginable, yet He gathers the strength to speak these last words.
 Why?

-When he had sipped the sour wine, he said, “It is finished, my bride!”
-Then he bowed his head and surrendered his spirit to God.
+When he had received the drink, Jesus said, “It is finished.”
+With that, he bowed his head and gave up his spirit.
 Read more.

 I’d never really given these words much thought before, but I had a revelation last week that has changed that.
 Let me explain.

 Picture me, Maundy Thursday, struggling with a migraine and intense neck pain all day!
 Every now and again I experience these debilitating bouts of pain that seriously impair my ability to function and I feel weak.
 As I struggled to get through my tasks for the day, I remember telling God– “I know that of all the times that I need to have faith to believe for healing, this week should be my most faith-filled, as I ponder the power of your death and resurrection.
 So why am I struggling to overcome this pain?”

 I went to bed that night with no change in my symptoms, despite taking pain medication.

 Later that night, at about 4 am, I woke up with really bad pain and had to get out of bed and walk around to distract myself.
 I woke my husband up and told him my struggle and he prayed for me.
 As he prayed, the same thought went through my mind, “why don’t I have enough faith to fight this pain, and of all times Easter week?!
 Why is this happening?
 Lord, I can’t bear it!”

 Finally, settled on the living room couch in an elevated position, I had closed my eyes to try and go back to sleep, when things got interesting!
 I heard a voice saying, “It is finished.”